Christian Counseling for Difficult Relationships & Boundaries

-Toxic relationships come in many forms and stem from many underlying unhealthy beliefs about ourselves, others, and God.
+Difficult relationships come in many forms and unhealthy boundaries stem from many underlying beliefs about ourselves, others, and God.

-If you're struggling with a difficult, toxic, or destructive relationship, welcome.
+If you're struggling with a difficult relationship, welcome.
 You're in the the right place.

 You know it shouldn't be like this